-By the end of 2018-2019 school year, 100% of the students eligible for homeless services in Hamilton County will be identified and served as their needs dictate.
+By the end of 2019-2020 school year, 100% of the students eligible for homeless services in Hamilton County will be identified and served as their needs dictate.
+There will be an academic increase of 5%

 - 4. Describe the Activity(ies) that will be implemented to address the area of focus.
 Include the following information for each activity listed: - a.
 List each specific activity(ies) that will be implemented.